On the constrained growth of complex scale-independent systems: Results

+A number of points are worth mentioning.
+Firstly, the measure $\Delta$, based on absolute errors, was chosen over, say logarithmic or cumulative errors, because of its robustness to the tails of the distributions where the finite-size data falls to a non-zero value ($\propto N(t_f)^{-1}$) while the mean-field model falls to zero.
+Secondly, although minimisation of $\Delta$ (or optimisation of $[p(t), G(k)]$) is conducted on the sole knowledge of the present state of the system, i.e. $\{\tilde{N}_k(t_f)\}$, our model completely reconstructs its pre-history.
+Thirdly, while the search for the optimal parameter values of $p(t)$ seems a daunting enterprise, a number of internal and empirical restrictions on $p(t)$ constrains the problem: i. since $p(t) \in [0,1]$ $\forall$ $t$, $b \in [0,1]$ and therefore $-b \leq a(t+\tau)^{-\alpha} \leq (1-b)$; ii. since $p(t) = \dot{N}(t)$ by definition, the total empirical population $\tilde{N}(t_f)$ can serve as normalisation, removing one degree of freedom:

+Because $a$ can be positive or negative, our model can just as well describe a growing or decreasing birth function.
+Finally, the optimisation procedure is carried out in two stages: i. an initial set of optimal triplets $[\alpha, \tau, b]$ is obtained by scanning parameter space to minimize $\Delta$ while maintaining initially $G(k) = k$; ii. the growth function $G(k)$ is then allowed to vary under the newly acquired best possible $p(t)$ and constrained by the empirical data $\{ \tilde{N}_k(t_f)\}$.
+Details of the algorithm are given in Appendix \S 5.
+Based on the quality of the obtained model $[p(t), G(k)]$, no further optimization was found necessary.

-While the systems studied in Fig.~\ref{PastResults} vary in nature, age and distributions, our results seem to indicate that they follow qualitatively the same evolution.
-Indeed, our results confirm the presence of both a delayed regime of temporal scaling and preferential attachment in all cases.
-Point estimates (maximum-likelihood estimation with temporal data) of the relevant parameters are given on Table \ref{table1} and are visually compared with our model (which again does not require temporal data) in Fig.~\ref{PastResults}(left).
+While the systems studied in Fig.~\ref{PastResults} vary in nature, age and distributions, our results indicate that they follow qualitatively the same evolution, and confirm the presence of both a delayed regime of temporal scaling and preferential attachment in all cases.
+Point estimates (Maximum-Likelihood Estimation (MLE) over the binary sequence of birth and growth events, see Appendix 6) of the relevant parameters are given in Table \ref{table1} and are visually compared with our model in Fig.~\ref{PastResults}(a, d, g and j).
+The behaviors extracted by our model from static distributions (without temporal data) are thus shown to be good estimates of the best possible fits to the actual temporal data.